Lacey soldier punished, kicked out for behavior related to combat trauma

 “Walking through there and seeing kids burnt up or you see toys and stuff on the ground and schools and women burnt up.
 It never leaves you,” Smith said.
 “Stuff you’ve done in war that you know resulted in the deaths of small children and stuff like that, it makes it so much worse.”

-Jimmy Anderson, a veteran who served with Smith on that deployment, said Ball transformed after seeing the devastation in that village.
+Jimmy Anderson, a veteran who served with Smith on that deployment, said Smith transformed after seeing the devastation in that village.

 Last year, Smith’s unresolved pain came to a head, and his substance abuse publicly escalated.
 That’s when he started showing up to work late and drunk.
 Army leaders wrote him up for breaking the rules.